gilmore-lab/databservatory-grant/planning.md

 Use cases
 ---------

--   Platform for analyzing LENA recordings (Elika Bergelson from HomeBank)
+-   Platform for analyzing LENA recordings (Elika Bergelson from HomeBank) or CHAT format transcripts from PLAY videos
+    -   Talk with Mike about integration with [`childes-db`](http://childes-db.stanford.edu/index.html)?
+    -   Is *this* the chance to mirror the TalkBank/CHILDES videos on Databrary?
 -   Video analysis of looking direction
     -   Integration with [Kim Scott's](http://www.mit.edu/~kimscott/index.html) platform [LookIt](https://lookit.mit.edu/).
     -   [Notes](https://docs.google.com/document/d/1Qkndhz6BPAcuKlL5RgmdaIvBvNzyG8oWWvSTMptku9w/edit) from a discussion with Databrary staff on 2017-10-26.